Nonprofit operations, civic leadership, and community service.

 Contractor and Joint Staff Work

 Following retirement from naval service, Adam continued supporting the Department of Defense as a contractor.
-He initially served as a Joint Exercise Planner for U.S. Fleet Forces Command, contributing to the planning and execution of joint exercises supporting readiness, integration, and operational effectiveness.
+He currently serves as an assessments analyst supporting Joint Staff J7.

 United States Coast Guard Auxiliary